-What Are Common Problems in a Sales Tax Audit?
-On it so we've done a lot of sales tax audits on our firm and I can speak very generally about some of the problems that we see most often that our clients encounter were that we've encountered through the course of dealings so problem number one is the majority of people who are under reporting on sales tax for whatever reason or another don't do enough to cover their bases well that seems fairly silly it's really true.
-The biggest way that people get nailed for sales tax audits is by data that doesn't match so what happens is when you file a sales tax return that gets reported to CB T FA and then in the drill in the evaluation process to determine whether they're going to audit you CDTFA is looking not only at your taxable sales and your total sales due looking at your federal income tax returns and they're looking at the information that was reported on your 1099 KS and any other publicly available information that they could find we're not publicly available but available to them so IRS transcripts you know so on and so forth so the biggest problem that people have right off the bat is sales tax returns and federal income tax returns not matching your reporting a lower or higher amount of the sales than you are on your federal.
+So we've done a lot of sales tax audits on our firm and I can speak very generally about some of the problems that we see most often that our clients encounter or that we've encountered through the course of dealings.
+So problem number one is the majority of people who are under reporting on sales tax for whatever reason or another don't do enough to cover their bases.
+While that seems fairly silly, it's really true.
+The biggest way that people get nailed for sales tax audits is by data that doesn't match.
+So what happens is when you file a sales tax return that gets reported to CDTFA and then in the evaluation process to determine whether they're going to audit you, CDTFA is looking not only at your taxable sales and your total sales due looking at your federal income tax returns, but they're looking at the information that was reported on your 1099 Ks and any other publicly available information that they could find.
+So the biggest problem that people have right off the bat is sales tax returns and federal income tax returns not matching.
+You're reporting a lower or higher amount of sales than you are on your federal